sjm-practice/video-stream/README.md

 video-stream

-A simple Unity project to test streaming a video using VideoPlayer.
+A simple Unity project to troubleshoot and test streaming a video using VideoPlayer.

 ## Background